The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has one real component

 In all three cases, we let $C_1$ denote the unbounded branch of $F=0$ which lies in the region $x>0, \ y>0$ and $x+y >1$, and $C_2$ the unbounded branch of the Hessian lying in the sector $x<0,\ y<0$.
 There is then a hybrid component $P^\circ$ of the positive index cone whose boundary consists of the positive cone on $C_1$ together with the negative cone on $C_2$, the two parts meeting along rays generated by $(0,1,0)$ and $(1,0,0)$, and without loss of generality we may assume that this is the hybrid component which we study.

 For the case when the cubic is $F_k$ with $0<k<1$, the proofs of the analogous results to those in Section 2 are essentially identical to the arguments for $k>1$ given in Section 2, modulo the fact that the regions of the affine plane occupied respectively by the unbounded branches of $F$ and $H$ have switched over.
-These arguments therefore prove Proposition 1.8 in the case $0<k<1$.
-For $k>1$, the bounded component of $F$ essentially played no role in the proof of Proposition 1.8, whilst for $0 < k <1$, it is the bounded component of $H$ that essentially plays no role in the proof.
+This case is illustrated in Figure 3 (which shows $F_k$, $H_k$ and the three asymptotes for $F_k$ when $k= 0.5$).
+Here the Hessian consists of a bounded component, $C_2$ and the components containing $Q_1, Q_2$, whilst the real cubic curve consists of the other three unbounded components (including $C_1$) as illustrated.
+The tangent to $F_k$ at $B_i$ (i.e an asymptote) is therefore tangent to the unbounded component of the Hessian at $Q_i$, for $i=1,2,3$.
+As in the case of two components, the asymptote $x+y = k'/(k'-1)$ to the Hessian will again play a pivotol role.
+If an affine point $A$ is in the closed region $x\le 1/(1-k)$, $y\le 1/(1-k)$ and $x+y \le k'/(k'-1)$, then $G_A$ is negative on $P^\circ$.
+If $A$ is in the closed quadrant $x\ge 1/(1-k)$, $y\ge 1/(1-k)$, then $G_A$ is positive on $C_2$ and all of $C_2$ is visible from $A$ with respect to $V_2$.
+At all other affine points with index $(1,q)$ for some $q\le 2$, we have that $A$ is on the tangent line to the Hessian at some point $U$ (not necessarily unique) on one of the open arcs $Q_2B_3$ or $B_3Q_1$.
+Under the Steinerian involution, the arc $Q_2B_3$ corresponds to the arc $B_2Q_3$ of $C_2$ and the arc $B_3Q_1$ to the arc $Q_3B_1$ of $C_2$.
+Analogous arguments to those in Section 2 may then be seen to prove Proposition 1.8 in the case $0<k<1$.
+For $k>1$, the bounded component of $F$ essentially played no role in the proof of Proposition 1.10, whilst for $0 < k <1$, it is the bounded component of $H$ that essentially plays no role in the proof.
 We shall therefore not give any further details in this case, and from now on concentrate on the other two cases.
-Even in these other two cases, although the Steinian involution looks very different, the arguments we use are very similar to those in Section 2, with no novel ideas being introduced, and so we shall not need to explain the proofs in the same detail.
+Even in these other two cases, although the Steinerian involution looks very different, the arguments we use are very similar to those in Section 2.

-\it For the rest of this Section, we shall assume that $-2 < k <0$, and in the final Section we shall study the remaining case when $k<-2$.
+\it For the rest of this Section, we shall assume that $-2 < k <0$, and in the next Section we shall study the remaining case when $k<-2$.
 We shall in this Section prove Proposition 1.8 when $-2<k<0$. \rm